annaelisabethfromm/raincloud/README.md

-Short tutorial to create raincloud plots to visualize development over time (e.g. training gain at a cognitive task) You can use the example data set (example_rain.xlsx).
+Short tutorial to create raincloud plots to visualize development over time (e.g. training gain at a cognitive task).
+You can use the example data set (example_rain.xlsx).
 The data set contains the variables: id, group and the dependent variable (% correct) for two time points (DV_pre and DV_post).

 literature suggestions:
 - https://github.com/jorvlan/raincloudplots
 - https://wellcomeopenresearch.org/articles/4-63

-Aim: create a figure, that looks like this:
+Aim is to create a figure, that looks like this:

 ![grafik](https://user-images.githubusercontent.com/125254113/218568014-551e544d-c0c0-47ca-943a-624c090077fb.png)